 Psychiatry, of course, wasn’t the only profession inducted into the war effort.
 Film was an emblematically modern technology, and thought to be almost magically effective in educating and motivating viewers.
 The U.S. military reached out to Hollywood to produce movies that entertained and distracted the troops, bolstered morale, promoted health, improved efficiency, and complemented classroom and field instruction.

 Despite its unappealing name, Combat Fatigue Irritability is one of the best military productions of the war.
 It features a good script, score, editing, direction, and superb acting by an uncredited cast, including Gene Kelly, then an up-and-coming Hollywood star.
-Kelly directs and plays the lead role of Seaman Bob Lucas, a troubled and angry “fireman” whose ship was sunk in battle.
+Kelly directs and plays the lead role of Seaman Bob Lucas, a troubled and angry "fireman" whose ship was sunk in battle.
 Many sailors died at sea, and Lucas came close to death himself.
-But he came through it and suffers from what now might be termed “survivor’s guilt” or “post-traumatic stress disorder.”
+But he came through it and suffers from what now might be termed "survivor's guilt" or "post-traumatic stress disorder."
 After repeatedly lashing out at everyone around him, Seaman Lucas comes to understand and control his emotions, and moves from illness to wellness, with the help of a wise (and, typical for the era, chain-smoking) psychiatrist officer (played by Lauren Gilbert, a Hollywood actor who later appeared in supporting roles in major films and television shows into the mid-1970s).
 Seaman Bob Lucas's girlfriend was played by Jocelyn Brando, Marlon's older sister.
 She had a long and eventful career on Broadway and in Hollywood, both in motion pictures and television.
 Seaman Lucas's friend, the First Mate, was played by Harlan Warde, who later went on to act in supporting roles in "B" movies and television.

 To prepare for the role, Kelly had himself admitted to a naval hospital, posing as a sailor suffering from combat fatigue.
-According to biographer Alvin Yudkoff [Gene Kelly: A Life of Dance and Dreams (New York: Backstage Books, 1999)], during his hospital stay Kelly “absorbed the routine: the physical therapy, the drab meals, the bull sessions with the guys, the docs playing with his head . . . and mostly, the hours in bed, staring at the ceiling . . . .”
-Unsurprisingly, given Kelly’s celebrity, someone snapped a picture of him which found its way into the papers along with a story that mistakenly reported that Kelly had been in combat overseas and was now hospitalized for “battle fatigue”.
+According to biographer Alvin Yudkoff [Gene Kelly: A Life of Dance and Dreams (New York: Backstage Books, 1999)], during his hospital stay Kelly "absorbed the routine: the physical therapy, the drab meals, the bull sessions with the guys, the docs playing with his head . . . and mostly, the hours in bed, staring at the ceiling . . . ."
+Unsurprisingly, given Kelly's celebrity, someone snapped a picture of him which found its way into the papers along with a story that mistakenly reported that Kelly had been in combat overseas and was now hospitalized for "battle fatigue".
 (In fact Kelly spent his war years stateside, making movies for the Navy.)
-Kelly considered his performance in Combat Fatigue Irritability one of the best he’d ever given.
+Kelly considered his performance in Combat Fatigue Irritability one of the best he'd ever given.
 But, at the time of this writing, IMDB is the only Kelly filmography that lists it or any other film Kelly made for the Navy.
 Apart from combat-fatigued sailors for whom the film was made, few people have ever seen it.
-With this release, it now becomes accessible to Kelly’s devoted fans and the wider public.
+With this release, it now becomes accessible to Kelly's devoted fans and the wider public.